-DIACOMIT® (stiripentol) is an effective, FDA-approved medication that was developed specifically to treat seizures associated with Dravet syndrome.
-It is indicated for patients 6 months and older (weighing 15 lb or more) taking clobazam.
-There are no clinical data to support the use of DIACOMIT as a monotherapy.1
+DIACOMIT®(stiripentol) is an effective, FDA-approved antiseizure medication developed specifically for seizures associated with Dravet syndrome in patients 6 months and older (weighing 15 lb or more) and taking clobazam.
+There are no clinical data to support the use of DIACOMIT as a monotherapy in Dravet syndrome.1

 Response was defined as experiencing a greater than 50% decrease in the frequency of generalized clonic or tonic-clonic seizures, and statistical significance was measured with a Fisher Exact Test, generating a p value of p <0.0001.